WladislawPitsukha/portfolio-page/README.md

 - [ x ] To add animation for "NavBar" while scroll page
 - [ x ] To add and create photo's block for "Home"
-- [ ] To add and create photo's block for "About"
-- [ ] to makes articles for section "My SKills":
+- [ x ] to makes articles for section "My SKills":
 - Education;
 - Biography;
 - Experience;
-- [ ] to add any projects (finish section "Portfolio")
-- [ ] To make Blocks for "Networks:
+- [ x ] To make Blocks for "Networks:
 - create blocks
 - create links
 - animation for appering